makhlaghi/tifaa/README.md

     $ make

-In case you want to have system wide access to to `tifaa`, run:
+In case you want to have system wide access to to `tifaa`, run the following command in that same folder.

     $ su
     # mv tifaa /usr/local/bin

 To run `tifaa`, you simply have to run the following command.
-If you don't have a system wide installation, simply run the following command with `./` before `tifaa` in the same directory you have run `make`.
+If you don't have a system wide installation, simply run the following command with `./` before `tifaa` in the same directory you executed `make`.

     $ tifaa configure.txt

 Explanation about the configuration file can be seen below.
 An error message will be displayed if any more options are passed onto `tifaa`.

-After the installation several object files (ending with `.o`) will be created, to remove them you can simply run:
+After the compilation and linking (the `make` procedure) several object files (ending with `.o`) will be created, to remove them you can simply run:

     $ rm *.o